 These types of measures may seem extreme, but your financial circumstance may make it necessary for you to take aggressive steps to ensure you’re able to get by while you wait for disability benefits.

-BEWARE: Unemployment Benefits and Social Security Disability
+Can I Get Unemployment Benefits and Social Security Disability?

-Unemployment benefits are a source of income for any people who find themselves without work, but these benefits are often not a practical solution for people awaiting a disability determination from the SSA.
+NO. Unemployment benefits are a source of income for any people who find themselves without work, but these benefits are often not a practical solution for people awaiting a disability determination from the SSA.
 This is because Unemployment is a program for people who expect to be able to work at some point in the near future.
 Disability benefits on the other hand are designed for people who anticipate being unable to work for a year or longer.

 These programs fundamentally contract one another, so even an application for Unemployment may cause you to be denied disability benefits.
 In addition, if you are eventually approved for disability benefits and your recently received Unemployment benefits, then you may end up having to pay back any Unemployment payments you received.